-NiVR and FiVR is concerned with a person.
-But CVE gives a space where more people can talk to each other on different areas.
-So, this creates a new form of interaction where people living at different locations can talk to each other on a single virtual location
+NiVR and FiVR are concerned with a person.
+But CVE gives a space where more people can talk to each other in different areas.
+So, this creates a new form of interaction where people living at different locations can talk to each other in a single virtual location

 CVE is highly beneficial in board meetings.
 For this, a special type of conference room is created.
 This room has a special light projection device.
-This device is configured with CVE and has information about physical appearance of each board members.
+This device is configured with CVE and has information about the physical appearance of each board member.

 Therefore to start the meeting, this device is activated.
-Then, it projects the virtual 3D objects of all board members at a proper position.
+Then, it projects the virtual 3D objects of all board members in a proper position.

-This 3D object has a behavior.
-Also, the accuracy of position is maintained.
-Therefore, it looks like the virtual 3D object of all board members are sitting, standing or doing other things.
+This 3D object has behavior.
+Also, the accuracy of the position is maintained.
+Therefore, it looks like the virtual 3D object of all board members are sitting, standing, or doing other things.

 For you -> Collaborative Virtual Environments